All photos by the author unless otherwise stated.

 Can you tell me more about it?

 In the past four years, I've been nourishing this kind of crazy idea to create a community of French nationalists in Hungary.
-Four years ago, I was still told that it wouldn't work, but now people are starting to show interest—people who went through a grieving process over France and don't see any future there for them or their children.
-This organization's aim would be to help French nationalists move to Hungary.
+Four years ago, I was still told that it wouldn't work, but now, people are starting to show interest – people who went through a grieving process over France and don't see any future there for them or their children.
+This organisation's aim would be to help French nationalists move to Hungary.
 Hungary has really flexible politics toward communities.
-If it reaches 1,000 members, this community will be recognized as a French minority in Hungary.
+If it reaches 1000 members, this community will be recognised as a French minority in Hungary.
 For the moment, I'm still defining the legal framework of the whole thinking though.